-- Make sure school office knows we are lighting a fire - Ensure we have a mobile phone and first aid kit - Assess the site, especially weather conditions.
+- Ensure we have a mobile phone and first aid kit - Assess the site, especially weather conditions.
 Do not proceed if very windy. - Check the ratio of adults: children.
 1 member of staff who has been trained in safe fire management at a Forest School (either formally or informally from the Forest Leader) will be responsible for the fire at all times that it is lit.